entt/Voxuoso/README.md

 # Voxuoso

-A laryngeal cancer detection mobile app using React-Native and Python.
+## Introduction
+A laryngitis mobile detection app, which will use Deep Recurrent Neural Networks (DRNN) and objective acoustic parameters.